-The Commissioner for the Protection from Discrimination (CPD) is the equality body in Albania, established since 2010, by the Law 10221/2010 "For the Protection from Discrimination", fully aligned/approximated with four European Directives in the field of non-discrimination.
-The CPD is a public legal person, independent in performing its duties, and the responsible authority to ensure effective protection from discrimination.
+The Commissioner for Protection from Discrimination (CPD) is the equality body in Albania, established since 2010, upon the Law 10221/2010 "For Protection from Discrimination", that is aligned/approximated with four European Directives in the field of non-discrimination.
+The CPD is a public legal person, responsible to assure effective protection from discrimination.
+The CPD is independent in the exercise of duty and is subject only to the Constitution and law.

-Decision no. 34, on 20.05.2010 of the Assembly of the Republic of Albania “On the approval of the structure, organizational structure and classification of the work positions of the Office of the Commissioner for protection from discrimination”.
-It provides for 23 employees.
+Decision no. 34, on 20.05.2010 of the Assembly of the Republic of Albania “On the approval of the structure, organizational structure and classification of the work positions of the Office of the Commissioner for protection from discrimination”, provided for 23 employees.
+At present, by Decision 88/2018 of the Assembly of the Republic of Albania, the CPD has 34 employees.

 Decision 33/2010 on the election of the Commissioner.
 At present, by Decision no. 60/2018 of the Assembly of the Republic of Albania “On the appointment of the Commissioner for protection from discrimination”, Mr. Robert Gajda was elected as Commissioner.
 The Commissioner is elected by the Assembly for a 5-year mandate that may be renewed once.